leafOfTree/vim-imagine/README.md

 - Or manual: download `vim-imagine` and drop it in `Vim/vimfiles/`.

 ## Help
-After installing, see `:h vim-imagine`
+After installing, see `:h vim-imagine`.

 ## Matches

 Matches can be used in |g:imagine_matchchain|.